zerootoad/discord-rpc-lsp/README.md

 ### **Other Editors**

 For other editors, refer to their documentation on how to configure LSP servers.
-The process is similar: specify the path to the `discord-rich-presence-lsp` binary in your editor's LSP configuration.
+The process is similar: specify the path to the `discord-rpc-lsp` binary in your editor's LSP configuration.

 ---